 Currently, without the consent of the registered charity, CRA can only provide the "entirety of or any part of any letter sent by or on behalf of the Minister to the charity relating to the grounds for the revocation or annulment".
 However, this can only be provided after the charity's registration has been revoked.
 This means that by the time the charity has actually lost its registered charity status, several years may have passed after CRA started having significant concerns about the charity.
-Therefore, CRA essentially has no ability to disclose to the public any information about charities that are involved with, for example, abusive gifting tax shelters (totaling approximately \$6.3 billion dollars over the last 10 years).
-CRA also does not have the power to disclose to the public any information surrounding charities that have had complaints of systemic child abuse, involvement with inappropriate third party transactions or other major concerns such as terrorism.
-This completely differs from the methods of the Charity Commission of England and Wales, which regularly distributes information to the public when it has concerns with particular registered charities.
-In the U.K., the Charity Commission does not wait to share pertinent information with the public until registration has been revoked.
+Therefore, CRA essentially has no ability to disclose to the public any information about charities that are involved with, for example, abusive gifting tax shelters (totaling approximately \$7 billion dollars over the last 12 years).
+CRA also does not have the power to disclose to the public any information surrounding charities that have had complaints of systemic child abuse or other major concerns such as terrorism.
+This completely differs from the methods of the Charity Commission of England and Wales, which [regularly distributes information to the public when it has concerns with particular registered charities](#).
 In Canada, the public, especially donors, should have the right to know of any serious non-compliance by charities prior to revocation.
 It will take amendments to the Income Tax Act to allow for such disclosure.

-Recommendation: Section 241 of the Income Tax Act should be amended to allow the CRA to disclose serious non-compliance with legal requirements by a registered charity, Registered Canadian Amateur Athletic Associations or certain other qualified donees.
+Recommendation 1: Section 241 of the Income Tax Act should be amended to allow the CRA to disclose at any time serious non-compliance with legal requirements by a registered charity, Registered Canadian Amateur Athletic Associations or certain other qualified donees.